Pixel

 There is a lemon law in every state in the U.S. Such laws exist to safeguard individuals who purchase faulty cars.
 You might be entitled to a refund or replacement in case the car meets some conditions; this is what a lemon law car is.

 So what makes a car a lemon?
-Here are the general signs that a car might be a lemon:
+Here are the general signs of a lemon car:

 • The same problem has been repaired several times (usually 3 or 4), but it still isn’t fixed.